• Meet Me

 17 Thursday Feb 2011

-Posted by IfByYes in Shhh, I'm Reading, TwiBashing
+Posted Shhh, I'm Reading, TwiBashing

 auditory hallucinations, Bella Swan, books, characters, Edward Cullen, Jacob Black, literary analysis, literature, New Moon, psychology, psychosis, schizophrenia, Twilight